shashibaranwal/shashibaranwal/README.md

 ---

 ### 🎯 Fun Fact
-> When I’m not coding or editing, you’ll find me traveling through the countryside or getting involved in community events!
+> When I’m not coding, you’ll find me traveling through the countryside or getting involved in community events!

 ---